-The local community action agency for Prince Georges County is United Communities Against Poverty.
+The local community action agency for Prince Georges County is United Communities Against Poverty, or UCAP.
 With a focus on helping low income residents and the working poor, the organization administers a number of resources for struggling families in the region.
 The financial aid and case management is provided as a hand up, and not a hand out, so there are many restrictions and conditions that need to be met in order to get help.

 The community action agency administers government grants from programs such as emergency food and shelter, and those funds can be used for paying back rent or utility bills.
 There is also housing from the Shepherd’s Cove shelter, foreclosure prevention counseling, transportation as part of Family Stabilization, and much more.

 Housing, rent, and utility help from United Communities Against Poverty

 While very limited, the Emergency Food and Shelter Program addresses both hunger and housing challenges.
 The government created service, run by UCAP, provides a combination of loans or one time grants for those families facing a crisis.

 As resources allow, the food provided is for low income individuals and families that are facing hunger and malnutrition, including both senior citizens and children.
 As far as housing goes, UCAP can offer emergency rental support, heating bill and maybe even mortgage delinquency assistance.
 There will only be partial payments made to qualified clients.

 United Communities Against Poverty is a place to learn about low income energy bill assistance programs.
 There is free conservation and weatherization measures.
 Or seniors can get free window AC units or fans during the summer.
 Or get help applying for MEAP low income energy help.

 Shepherd’s Cove Emergency Shelter is for children, females, and single parents.
 It is a short term solution and administered in partnership with the DSS of Prince George’s County.
 Not only do guests have a place to stay, but they also are qualified for case management services that can lead to permanent, affordable housing placement in the county.